Scheduling Jobs

 salloc: Nodes n3424 are ready for job

-Except that the word UWNetID will be replaced with your Net ID and n3424 will be replaced with the node SLURM assigned to your interactive job.
-Finally, the ~ will be replaced with the name of your current directory (your location on the filesystem).
+Except that the word UWNetID will be replaced with your Net ID and n3424 will be replaced with the node Slurm assigned to your interactive job.
+Finally, the word basics will be replaced with the name of your current directory (your location on the filesystem); if you have been following along, your current directory should be the basics directory that we copied as part of the Set Up for this tutorial.

 Pro tip : Requesting a GPU job